-Oxford/AstraZeneca ChAdOx1 nCOV-19 vaccine has saved approximately 60 000 lives in the UK already been studied in COMCOV and COMCOV2, and a schedule with ChAdOx1 nCOV-19 as the first dose, followed by BNT162b2 as the second dose has been shown to be highly immunogenic and is now deployed routinely in non-elderly populations in Canada and many northern
+Oxford/AstraZeneca ChAdOx1 nCOV-19 vaccine has saved approximately 60 000 lives in the UK already been studied in COMCOV and COMCOV2, and a schedule with ChAdOx1 nCOV-19 as the first dose, followed by BNT162b2 as the second dose has been shown to be highly immunogenic and is now deployed routinely in non-elderly populations in Canada and many northern European countries.

-The use of heterologous prime/boost (mix and match) schedules of COVID-19 vaccines has immunisation campaign.
-The potential benefits (and costs) of extending the UK COVID-19 vaccine immunisation to adolescents in the UK is under active review by the JCVI, and on 13th September
+The use of heterologous prime/boost (mix and match) schedules of COVID-19 vaccines has adolescent immunisation campaign.
+The potential benefits (and costs) of extending the UK and on 13th September 2021 it was announced that a first dose of BNT162b2 was recommended for all 12 to 17-year olds in the UK, with decisions about the timing and nature of the second dose to be decided.(2)